mucherino/teaching/lowlevel/myabs.md

 	   return 0;
 	};

-The function, together with its header files, can also be found in the file [myabs.c](./myabs.c).
-In order to create an executable file, we can link it to the main function in the file [main-myabs.c](./main-myabs.c).
+In order to create an executable file, we can link it to the main function (available in the file [main-myabs.c](./main-myabs.c)).
 The reason for separating these two functions in two different files is that we'll compile only ```myabs``` down to llvm and assembly; we won't do the same for the